Alen Islamović: Present years

 During 2012, a new single, "Heroin", along with two music videos, was released.
 It was written by Dejan Đurković "Englez", lead guitar player of "Srčani Udar".
 This was an announcement for Islamović's next studio album.
 On 15 August 2013, Islamović appeared at the Belgrade Beer Fest, with Kad bi bio Bijelo Dugme band, performing Bijelo Dugme songs, as well as his own solo material.
 This was his first large Belgrade show after many years, and second in front of thousands of people, after the Bijelo Dugme concert at Belgrade Hippodrome in 2005.

 In 2014, Islamović released his new studio album entitled Alcatraz.
 This was his first new material since 2005 and the album Mrtvo Hladno with "Srčani Udar".
 The album was released in March through City Records.

 Islamović, along with Goran Bregović, united once again in June 2014 for a Bijelo Dugme live concert at Ljubljana.
 What was initially planned as a 40th-anniversary reunion tour throughout entire region, came down only to the two of them, after financial disagreement with other members.
 After a successful show in front of more than 10,000 people, the entire tour was planned, being later on performed in Europe and the United States, with Islamović and Bregović as the only members.

 In 2017, Islamović, along with Tifa, Bregović, and Bregović's Wedding and Funeral Orchestra, reunited for a United States tour under the Bijelo Dugme moniker.
 They played in Chicago on 23 November 2017, Atlanta on 24 November 2017, and New Jersey on 25 November 2017.

 Personal life

 Islamović currently lives in Bihać.
 He is married and has two daughters.
 He funded the making of the Una Gem Tennis club in Bihać and is president of it.

+In July 2026, Islamović made headlines for holding a concert in Kraljevo, Serbia on the 31st anniversary of the Srebrenica genocide.
+As a result, his performance as part of the Summer in the City 2026 festival in Zavidovići, Bosnia and Herzegovina was canceled.
+He apologized and called his decision to perform in Serbia on that date a "big oversight and mistake."